jamiesmith/kstars-on-osx/README.md

     a.
 Find a folder on your hard drive in a terminal window and use these commands:

+    NOTE : This part is changing in the build script.
     ```console
     mkdir -p ${GSC_DIR}
     cd ${GSC_DIR}